aimms/function-reference/predefined-identifiers/model-related-identifiers/allvariablesconstraints.rst

 .. seealso::

     The sets :aimms:set:`AllIdentifiers`, :aimms:set:`AllVariables`, :aimms:set:`AllConstraints`.
 The ``ViolationPenalties``
-    attribute of a mathematical programs is discussed in Section 15.4 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.
+    attribute of a mathematical programs is discussed in :doc:`optimization-modeling-components/solving-mathematical-programs/infeasibility-analysis` of the
+    `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__.